-- 83 year old male found with a GCS of 12 at the bottom of the stairs by his wife - Large scalp laceration with substantial blood loss - Patient on warfarin for atrial fibrillation - You send a STAT INR result not back yet! - Patient in CT large subdural that needs evacuation - You have paged neurosurgery - How do you reverse his warfarin STAT?
+- 83-year-old found with a GCS of 12 at the bottom of the stairs - Large scalp laceration with substantial blood loss - Patient on warfarin for atrial fibrillation - You send a STAT INR result not back yet! - CT shows large subdural hematoma that needs emergent evacuation - How do you reverse his warfarin STAT?